 • Learn from experts in the field of education, experienced working with first-generation students.

-• Influence the inaugural and future format of First-Generation Southwest Symposium.
+• Influence the future format of First-Generation Southwest Symposium.

 • Build a strong network for ongoing support in guiding first-generation students.